 Keep an Emergency Fund.
 An emergency can be anything from a flat tire to a global pandemic.
 Most experts recommend having 3-6 months of living expenses set aside for emergencies.
 However, you want to strike a balance between having emergency cash available and investing your money for growth, while still being able to access it if you need it.

 Save for Retirement.
 Americans don’t save enough for retirement.
-Research shows that 64 percent won’t have enough to retire, and 15 percent of Americans don’t have any retirement savings.
+Research shows that 37% of retirees say they have no retirement savings.
 Retirement planning is a critical part of your financial wellness checklist.
 You should start planning as early as you can, ideally starting with your first paycheck, and reassess your retirement plan periodically.

 Assess Your Insurance Needs.
 Consider what types of insurance you may need to promote peace of mind.
 There are different types of insurance that may suit your financial plans, such as life insurance or long-term care insurance.